dribnet/purvs/README.md

 create an interesting contrast to the background.
 I would also draw more religious glyphs to place on top of my png file so there will be more varieties of look.

+I followed Tom's example codes and push around 10 commits to github but then they all disappeared after I force a git push.
+I learn my lesson and will never force a push again.